janpio/azure-cosmos-db-emulator-github-action/README.md

 # Azure Cosmos DB Emulator Github Action

-The Azure Cosmost DB Emulator [is already installed on GitHub Actions Virtual Environments for Windows](https://github.com/actions/virtual-environments/tree/main/images/win), so this action only needs to start it.
+This GitHub Action starts the Azure Cosmos DB Emulator [that is already installed on GitHub Actions Virtual Environments for Windows](https://github.com/actions/virtual-environments/tree/main/images/win).
+As the Emulator is only installed on Windows Virtual Environments, it only works there.

-## Getting Started

-🚨🚨 This only works on windows 🚨🚨

-Example usage:
+## Example usage

 ```
 jobs:
-  check_pr:
+  emulator:
     runs-on: windows-latest
     steps:
-      - uses: southpolesteve/cosmos-emulator-github-action@v1
+      - uses: janpio/cosmos-emulator-github-action@main
       - name: 'npm ci'
         run: npm ci
       - name: 'npm test'